IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

 }
 ```

-This will allow you to write the following code inside the `CreateOrderCommandHandler` class:
+This allows you to write the following code inside the `CreateOrderCommandHandler` class:

 ```csharp
 public async Task Handle(CreateOrderCommand request, CancellationToken cancellationToken)